 Adams Care Website What Is the Best Energy Saving AC Temperature?
 (2026)

-Mar 13, 2026
+Mar 6, 2026

 What Is the Best Energy Saving AC Temperature?
 (2026)

-The Ideal AC Temperature Range
+What Is the Ideal AC Temperature Range?

 There is no single fixed AC temperature that applies to every space.
 Comfort preferences can vary, and indoor conditions may differ from one environment to another.
 Even so, a moderate setting in the mid-20s Celsius range is widely recognised as the most practical starting point for balancing comfort and energy efficiency.